-- CoronaImageBatch - a script for batch image processing.
-It can be used to process multiple images at once using a custom .conf file, which can be saved using the GUI version of CIE, or edited manually.
-Help file and an example CXR file is included in the below ZIP archive.
+CoronaImageBatch is a script for batch image processing.
+It can be used to process multiple images at once using custom .conf files, which can be saved using the GUI version of CIE, or edited manually.
+Help file and an example CXR file are included in the below ZIP archive.

-Example use: save 100 frames of an animation in .cxr format, perform specific post-processing operations and denoising on all of them, and output them in .png format.
+Example use: save 100 frames of an animation in .cxr format, perform specific post-processing operations and denoising on all of them, output all of them in .png format.